projectsesame/sesame/design/external-authorization-design.md

 Status: Approved

 ## Abstract
-This document describes a design for performing request authorization for virtual hosts hosted by Contour.
+This document describes a design for performing request authorization for virtual hosts hosted by Sesame.

 ## Background